BVLC/caffe/docs/feature_extraction.md

 We will use `data/ilsvrc212/imagenet_mean.binaryproto` in the network definition prototxt.

 Let's copy and modify the network definition.
-We'll be using the `ImagesLayer`, which will load and resize images for us.
+We'll be using the `ImageDataLayer`, which will load and resize images for us.

     cp examples/feature_extraction/imagenet_val.prototxt examples/_temp